-A question, which must be limited to 50 words and not be broken down into multiple parts, may only be asked if notice has been given in writing or by email to the Head of Paid Service before 1pm three clear days before the meeting at which it is to be asked.
-The notice must include:

-- (a) the name and address of the person wanting to ask the question; - (b) the title of the Councillor to whom the person would prefer it to be directed (if any); and - (c) the text of the question.
+- (a) A question, which must be limited to 200 words and not be broken down into multiple parts, may only be asked if notice has been given in writing or by email to the Head of Paid Service before 1pm three clear days before the meeting at which it is to be asked.
+The notice must include: - the name and address of the person wanting to ask the question; - (ii) the title of the Councillor to whom the person would prefer it to be directed (if any); and - (iii) the text of the question. - (b) A question received after the deadline in paragraph A5(a) will not normally be answered unless the Chairman agrees that in the particular circumstances it should be.